themlstudent/100DaysofMachineLearning/README.md

  Unsupervised learning is a type of machine learning that looks for previously undetected patterns in a data set with no pre-existing labels and with a minimum of human supervision.
 In contrast to supervised learning that usually makes use of human-labeled data, unsupervised learning, also known as self-organization allows for modeling of probability densities over inputs.[1]
 It forms one of the three main categories of machine learning, along with supervised and reinforcement learning.
 Semi-supervised learning, a related variant, makes use of supervised and unsupervised techniques.

+ ## Reinforcement learning

+ Reinforcement learning (RL) is an area of machine learning concerned with how software agents ought to take actions in an environment in order to maximize the notion of cumulative reward.
+Reinforcement learning is one of three basic machine learning paradigms, alongside supervised learning and unsupervised learning.

+Reinforcement learning differs from supervised learning in not needing labelled input/output pairs be presented, and in not needing sub-optimal actions to be explicitly corrected.
+Instead the focus is on finding a balance between exploration (of uncharted territory) and exploitation (of current knowledge).

  # Day 12